MouradMjd/Briscola/README.md

 ## Other questions:
 ❓ How does the bot play?<p>
 💬 It just plays a random card.
 Implementing an algorithm for the bot is outside the scope of this project.
-If everyone wants to work on it, feel free to implement it yourself!
+If anyone wants to work on it, feel free to implement it yourself!

+---

 ❓ Where did you get the cards' assets from?<p>
-💬 They are from [another repo](https://github.com/profumato4/Briscola), they implemented Briscola as well using Swing.
+💬 They are from [another repo](https://github.com/profumato4/Briscola), they implemented Briscola as well using Swing as the gui framework.
 Go check them out.
 (The repo is under MIT License).

+---

 ❓ Why is your base backage `us.teamronda.briscola`?<p>
-💬 "Ronda" is a moroccan card game, so since we are a team of two people, we thought of this package name.
+💬 "Ronda" is a moroccan card game, so since we are a team of two people we thought of this package name.
 It just sounded cool.